kubukoz/json-validation-service/README.md

 ```
 HTTP_HOST - the hostname to bind the server to.
 Default: 0.0.0.0
-HTTP_PORT - the TCP port to bind the server to.
+HTTP_PORT or PORT - the TCP port to bind the server to.
 Default: 4000

 DB_IN_MEMORY - whether to use an in-memory persistence method.
 Any value is allowed.
 Default: <undefined>
 DB_HOST - the hostname of the database server.
 Default: localhost